 The Balearic Islands Experience

-As the privileged destination they are, the Balearic Islands have received countless public figures throughout the centuries.
-Artists, writers and painters from all around the world have made our islands their home.
-Hence, the archipelago is far more than merely one of the foremost tourism centres in the Mediterranean.
+The Balearic Islands have been a privileged destination for centuries, welcoming countless famous figures: artists, writers and painters from all around the globe have made our islands their home.
+In this sense, the archipelago is far more than merely one of the foremost tourism centres in the Mediterranean.
 It is an environment that generates creativity, art, music and gastronomy.
 A paradise with a captivating landscape.

 The Balearic Islands are pure diversity.
-An archipelago in which each island has its own distinct character and features.
-Islands full of history, with a cultural and monumental heritage that embodies the footsteps and the testimony of all the cultures that have sailed into their harbours.
+An archipelago where each island has its own distinct character and features.
+Islands full of history, with a cultural and monumental heritage that embodies the footsteps and the testimony of all the cultures that have sailed to their shores.

 Proximity to Europe